Cryptorchidism diagnosis is made on physical exam when one or both testes are not present within the dependent portion of the scrotal sac.

 Delayed or lack of treatment has been associated with a higher incidence of testicular cancer and reduced fertility from the affected testis.

-Patients affected with both cryptorchidism and hypospadias should be screened with karyotype for a disorder of sex development (DSD).
+Patients with bilateral cryptorchidism should be referred immediately for an evaluation with karyotype and biochemical workup for a difference of sex development (DSD).

 Cryptorchidism, or undescended testis, is when one or both testes are not present within the dependent portion of the scrotal sac.